 Tips for Staying Sober During the Holidays with Family

-When you’re sober for big holiday gatherings, you’ll be able to better appreciate the company, conversations and food.
+When you’re sober for big holiday gatherings, you’ll be able better to appreciate the company, conversations, and food.
 The next day, you’ll have clearer memories without the discomfort of a hangover or the guilt of relapsing.
 Follow these tips to stay strong in your sobriety over the holidays.

 Avoiding Relapse Triggers with New Holiday Traditions

 For those without a healthy family situation, it might be better for your recovery to pass on the get-together.
 That doesn’t mean you have to spend the holidays alone.
 You can make a break from bad old habits and situations and start new holiday traditions.

 Homeless shelters and soup kitchens experience high demand during the holidays.
 Serving those in need can be a powerful, rewarding experience.

 Talk about holidays with friends.
 You may find a few that are in a similar position.
 This could be a great opportunity to support one another.

 It is okay to spend the holidays alone, too.
 If you’re a sports nut, enjoy any of the sports games that’ll be on.
 Take some time off to catch up on that series you’ve meant to check out on Netflix.
 Or, if you’re trying to be more productive, start that project you’ve been putting off.
 It’s your holiday.
 Use it however you want!